peca2345/ESPHome-modbus-wattmeter-DSM630MCT/README.md

 ## Info:
 - modbus datasheet: [DSM630MCT](https://github.com/peca2345/ESPHome-modbus-wattmeter-DSM630MCT/blob/main/IMG/DSM630MCT_3_phase_wattmeter_datasheet.pdf)
 - I do not recommend buying an unnecessary large clamp - 100A is really huge!
+- on the wattmeter you have to set the transformer type to make an accurate measurement
 - use only shielded cable, otherwise the error "Modbus CRC Check Failed!" may appear in the log.
 - put a 120 ohm resistor after the last connected device
 - you have to find out what the wattmeter address is - default is 0x01